The Thelwell Ferry

 The ferry runs between 7:00 and 9:00; 12:00 and 14:00; and 16:00 and 18:00 Monday to Saturday.
 On Sunday and Bank Holidays, it doesn’t run between 07:00 and 09:00.
 It takes about four minutes to cross, direct.
 When I caught it, the ferry man didn’t go directly across, he went towards Latchford for a bit to allow me to take some photos.

 I caught the bus to the south terminal from the Warrington Interchange.
 The 5 or 5A (the fastest) will get you there, one each per hour.
 The journey takes around thirty minutes.
 You need to get off at the Pickering Arms stop and then walk down Ferry Lane.
 There are announcements on the bus to tell you when you get there.
-There are also screens showing you the next few stops along the way.

 There’s no public transport close to the north terminus.

 If you come in a car there is no parking.
 On the south side there is some on-street parking nearby.
-On the north side the nearest parking is ten minutes away.
+On the north side the nearest parking is ten or more minutes away.
 If the ferry is not running when you come back, it’s a long walk back to your car from the north terminal, beware.

 Hulme Free Ferry